TylerCamelot/Flash-Card-Generator/README.md

 A Streamlit-based application that automatically generates study flashcards from pasted text using a Large Language Model (LLM), with a robust fallback **Mock Mode** to ensure full functionality without an API key.
 Users can review and edit flashcards, quiz themselves with scoring, and export cards to **Anki** or **Quizlet** formats.

 ---
+## Usage
+  - Generate Flashcards: copy notes/information into text box and click generate flashcards
+  - Editing Flashcards: edit flashcards and answers inline if necessary
+  - Difficulty/Flashcard Number Adjustemnt: use tab on the left hand side to adjust the difficulty and amount of flashcards generated
+  - Mode Change: can change modes from LLM mode to mock mode (default if none is available)
+  - Quiz Mode: Once flashcards are generated you can activate a quiz mode at the bottom
+  - Download Flashcards: Flashcards can be download to Anki or Quizlet
+---

 ## 🚀 Features